The Technology Adoption Curve: Your Adoption Might Be Better Than You Think

 - Make exclusive app content.
 FOMO is a shockingly effective tactic when rolling out a new channel.
 If there are fun contests, content, or discounts that are only available in the app, your adoption rates are likely to go up over time.

-- Include downloading the app into an event.
+- Integrate downloading the app into an event.
 Examples:

 - A roadshow where you go to each field location

 - All manager or employee conferences (if we ever get back to those!) where the new app is spotlighted and even incorporated into the event itself.